rurban/Perfect-Hash/README.md

     - \-false-positives

         Do not store the keys of the hash.
-Needs much less space, but might only be used either if you know in advance that you'll never lookup not existing keys, or check the result manually by yourself to avoid false positives.
+Needs much less space and is faster, but might only be used either if you know in advance that you'll never lookup not existing keys, or check the result manually by yourself to avoid false positives.

     - \-optimal-size (not yet)